berndpfrommer/tagslam_web/content/_index.md

 But really, the biggest reason to use TagSLAM is its flexibility.
-You can for instance combine VIO odometry from another component and feed it into TagSLAM, along with *synchronized* images (see section on [Caveats and Limitations](caveats/)), to arrive at a loop-closed trajectory.
+You can for instance combine VIO odometry from another component and feed it into TagSLAM, along with camera images (beware synchronization mentioned in [Caveats and Limitations](caveats/)), to arrive at a loop-closed trajectory.
 Or you can have multiple robots carrying cameras.
 Or you can do state estimation, i.e. stick tags on objects and track their poses optically, without using a motion capture